jaredjbeck/jaredjbeck.github.io/data.md

 ## Data sets and reproducible analyses

 Upon publication, I post data sets and scripts that facilitate reproducible analyses.
-Please contact Jared for permission to use these data sets for educational or research purposes (Email: jared.j.beck@gmail.com).
+Please contact Jared to receive formal permission to use these data sets for educational or research purposes (Email: jared.j.beck@gmail.com).

 #### Variation in plant-soil feedbacks among temperate forest herbs